 This event will be run as part of the Wednesday Night PHRF series.
 Each boat’s skipper must be a woman.
 A trophy will be presented at the annual meeting for the 1st place finish.
 If there is not a woman on your boat, please invite a friend or club member to take over the helm for the race.

 HYC Annual Punch Bowl Regatta – Saturday after Labor Day

 The Punch Bowl Race is a long-standing tradition involving most of the HYC racing community.
 Typically, this race is handicapped as a pursuit race and is held the day of the annual membership meeting in early September.
 Family and friends are welcome to join in the fun!

-Commodore’s Cup Race: TBD
+Commodore’s Cup Race: TBD Saturday in October

-The Wiener Trophy: TBD
+Wiener Trophy: TBD

 In many ways, the Wiener Trophy series embodies the spirit of HYC.
-Dot and Dick Wiener established the trophy after they observed all the fun club members were having racing the club’s dinghies on a sunny summer afternoon.
+Dot and Dick Wiener established the trophy after they observed all the fun that club members were having racing the club’s dinghies on a sunny summer afternoon.
 The format changes somewhat from year to year, but consists of dinghy races held in the fall.
 Multi-generational teams race and it is not uncommon to see a five year old burning up the course with their parent.
 Students from the club’s sailing program often skipper and leave their parents in the dust!